As if traveling without your baby isn’t hard enough it gets even harder when you are breastfeeding.

 At one checkpoint my pump was taken around to show all other TSA agents as a training tool.
 It was then swabbed to check for chemicals.
 Awesome.

-Finding a place to pump will NOT be easy in the airport.
+Finding a place to pump will NOT be easy in every airport.
 Not all airports have nursing areas.
 Bathrooms are NOT going to have outlets.
 However, if you can find a family or companion care bathroom these USUALLY have outlets.

 Once you leave the US the amenities will vary wildly depending on where you end up.
 Other airports may not have these companion bathrooms and then you will have a real problem.